mirage/xen-arm-builder/README.md

 # Installation

+## Linux

 1. Copy the `cubie.img` to the SDcard:

         $ dd if=cubie.img of=/dev/mmcblk0

+## OS X

+1. Find the disk device of the card you inserted:

+        sudo diskutil list

+   (e.g. `disk2`)

+2. Unmount the disk images:

+        sudo diskutil unmountDisk /dev/diskN

+3. Copy the image:

+        sudo dd if=cubie.img of=/dev/rdiskN bs=64k

+   Note: Without the 'rdisk' in the output file, the copying will be extremely slow due to buffering.

+# Booting

-2. Insert the SDcard in the device, then connect the network and power.
+Insert the SDcard in the device, then connect the network and power.
 The device should get an IP address using DHCP.
 SSH to the device (the name is `$BOARD.local.`, which can be used if your machine supports mDNS/avahi/zeroconf):

     $ ssh mirage@cubieboard2.local.

 The password is `mirage`.
 Install your SSH public key and change login password (or lock the account with `sudo passwd -l mirage`).

 # Guest disks